-It may sound obvious – but it’s important to keep in mind you’re working in a streaming context.
-Otherwise you can get unexpected results.
-What’s the desired window?
+It’s important to keep the following in mind you’re working in a streaming context; otherwise you can get unexpected results: What’s the desired window?
 Do you update a table?
 Append a table?
 When, and how often?
-Data may be streaming in by the megabyte per second, but you’re still dealing with one event at a time
+Data may be streaming in by the megabyte per second, but you’re still dealing with one event at a time.

-As with other streaming SQL tools, Upsolver includes some special keywords to use to define streaming data analytics.
+As with other streaming SQL tools, SQLake includes some special keywords to use to define streaming data analytics.

-You can perform all your streaming analytics in Upsolver’s visual IDE, and switch back and forth to the SQL view whenever you wish.
-(The two are in constant sync .)
+You perform all your streaming analytics in SQL.
 Create joins between streams, or between a stream and historical big data; the enriched stream continuously queries your data sources and returns accurate data in near real-time.
 You never need to update the query.

-Here are a few examples of what you can do with SQL in Upsolver (whether via Upsolver’s visual IDE or directly in SQL):
+Here are a few examples of what SQlake enables you to do with SQL:

 - Ingest raw data structures such as user activity, IoT and sensor data, application activity data, or online advertisements statistics, and filter those data structures for just the required data.
 In the below example, we’re querying for the device type people used when making online purchases; we filtered for Web sales so as not to include sales from physical stores: